drtaylor93/algorithm-portfolio/README.md

 Design an algorithm (using pseudocode) that takes in as an input, two 2-D int arrays that are assumed to be 2 black-and-white images: initialImage x, whose dimensions are IxJ, and finalImage y, whose dimensions are IxK.
 The algorithm will compare x to the y, row-by-row, as defined below.
 Your algorithm will employ a dynamic programming scheme to compare X to Y identifying the minimal difference between each row.

 Because you are working with black-and-white images only, you should assume that each image is a 2-D int array consisting of 2 possible values: 0 or 1, where 0 represents black and 1 represents white.
 Thus, this 2-D grid of 0 and 1 values comprise a 2-D black-and-white image.
 Each row of this image is then simply a 1-D int array filled with either 0s or 1s.
 Therefore, you must define how you will measure the difference between the strings of 0s and 1s in each row.

+**Individual Project 5**
+Your company has asked your team to design an app that will complete a Sudoku game, given any starting state of the game.